HIV/AIDS: Treatment

-HIV/AIDS is a terminal illness, as there is currently no cure, nor an effective HIV vaccine.
+HIV/AIDS is a chronic condition, as there is currently no cure.
 Treatment consists of highly active antiretroviral therapy (ART), which slows progression of the disease.
-As of 2022, 39 million people globally were living with HIV, and 29.8 million people were accessing ART.
+As of 2025, 40.9 million people globally were living with HIV, and 32.1 million people were accessing ART.
 Treatment also includes preventive and active treatment of opportunistic infections.
 As of July 2022, four people have been successfully cleared of HIV.
 Rapid initiation of antiretroviral therapy within one week of diagnosis appear to improve treatment outcomes in low and medium-income settings and is recommend for newly diagnosed HIV patients.

 HIV retinopathy was a very common cause of blindness in people with AIDS before the introduction of highly active antiretroviral therapy, but its incidence is declining due to proper and timely management of AIDS.
 Even if there are signs of retinopathy, it may reverse as CD4^{+} T cell counts increase.
 Reversal of HIV retinopathy is a helpful sign of positive response to antiretroviral therapy in AIDS patients.
 But if HIV treatment is delayed it may lead to permanent visual loss.

 Occurrence of HIV retinopathy may also be an indicator of therapeutic failure in AIDS patients undergoing treatment.